timlentse/ss-panel-rails/README.md

 * add new features and commit
 * pull request

-### wiki
+### Wiki
-see how to integrate you rails using nginx and puma [wiki](https://github.com/timlentse/ss-panel-rails/wiki)
+See how to integrate you rails using nginx and puma [wiki](https://github.com/timlentse/ss-panel-rails/wiki)

 ### LICENSE
 MIT